vivmagarwal/js-design-patterns/pages/prototype-pattern/readme.md

 To simplify, instead of creating object from scratch, you can make copies of an original instance and modify it as required.
 Prototype is unique among the other creational patterns as it doesnot require a class but only an end object.

+## Note
+Please dont confuse `Prototype design pattern` with Javascripts `Prototypal inheritance`.
+Even though we are going to use Javascript's `Prototype chain` in implementing the `Prototype design pattern`, remember that they are two different concepts.
 ## Usecases

 Choose Prototype Design Pattern when: